Garnik645/cpp_problems/doc/oop1.md

 Any implantation of the class counts, as long as it works properly and has all main functionalities. :coin:

 ## Data members :package:
-* **board** - 3 x 3 matrix, which will contain current state of the game, for example:
+* **board** - 3 x 3 matrix, which will contain current state of the game board, for example:
 ```c++
 std::vector<std::string> board;
 ```